Nilsen84/lunar-client-qt/README.md

 this allows you to modify the game on launch, which lets you write modifications that won't break when Lunar Client recieves an update.

 Here's a repository containing some useful Java agents that you might want to use: https://github.com/Nilsen84/lunar-client-agents

-If you're familiar with java bytecode, feel free to write your own!
+If you're familiar with Java bytecode, feel free to write your own!

 ## Build instructions
 Make sure you have Qt 5.15+ and CMake 3.16+ installed.